samclub/sen-homepage/content/software/sdm/_index.md

 The SDM for the IOD are described in the following papers, which should be referenced if you use SDM for the IOD in publications:

-- Stuecker, M. F., A. Timmermann, F.-F. Jin, Y. Chikamoto, W. Zhang, A. T. Wittenberg,  E. Widiasih, S. Zhao (2017), [Revisiting ENSO/Indian Ocean Dipole phase relationships](doi:10.1002/2016GL072308), _Geophys.
+- Stuecker, M. F., A. Timmermann, F.-F. Jin, Y. Chikamoto, W. Zhang, A. T. Wittenberg,  E. Widiasih, **S. Zhao** (2017), Revisiting ENSO/Indian Ocean Dipole phase relationships, _Geophys.
 Res.
 Lett._, **44**(5), 2481–2492, https://doi.org/10.1002/2016GL072308
-- Zhao, S., F.-F. Jin, M. F. Stuecker (2019) [Improved Predictability of the Indian Ocean Dipole Using Seasonally Modulated ENSO Forcing Forecasts](https://doi.org/10.1029/2019GL084196). _Geophys.
+- **Zhao, S.**, F.-F. Jin, M. F. Stuecker (2019) Improved Predictability of the Indian Ocean Dipole Using Seasonally Modulated ENSO Forcing Forecasts. _Geophys.
 Res.
 Lett._, **46**(16):9980-9990, https://doi.org/10.1029/2019GL084196

-We ask that you acknowledge us in your use of the SDM in any documents or publications.
-This may be done by including text in acknowledgement such as "**We are grateful to Dr. Sen Zhao making the SDM code readily available.**" Thank you!
+We ask that you acknowledge us in your use of the SDM for the IOD in any documents or publications.
+Thank you!

 ## Availability to the code